drocheam/optrace/docs/source/usage/surfaces.rst

 **Rotation**

-Using the :python:`rotate` function the surface/point/line is rotated by 180 degrees around its center around the z-axis.
+Using the :python:`rotate` function, the surface/point/line is rotated by 180 degrees around its center around the z-axis.
 The function takes a rotation angle in degrees: